-By the characteristic of exponential decay, the ratio of values in two distinct pixels are preserved without further event arrival.
-This allows us to inversely estimate the gradient of SAE for each point, given the time flown after the arrival of events.
-A magnitude of gradient in SAE is identical to the optical flow strength, and the expected time period of feature translating single pixel in image is inversely proportional with optical flow magnitude.
-Thus we may expect the transition timing for each features by calculating the gradient of SAE, which is approximated from event potential.
+Due to the characteristics of exponential decay, the ratio of values of two distinct pixels are preserved without the arrival of further events.
+This allows us to inversely estimate the gradient of SAE for each point, given the time elapsed after the arrival of events.
+The magnitude of a gradient in SAE is identical to the optical flow strength, and the expected time period of a feature to translate a single pixel in an image is inversely proportional to optical flow magnitude.
+Therefore, we can predict the transition timing of each feature by calculating the gradient of SAE, which is approximated from the event potential.

-Utilizing this characteristic, each feature could be tracked asynchronously.
-However, in most controlled environments, no large effectiveness of setting different temporal interval was detected.
-Therefore, we have performed tracking with fixed interval numbers of events and conducted feature-based VO for every n event arrival.
+Utilizing this characteristic, each feature can be tracked asynchronously.
+However, in most controlled environments, setting different temporal intervals did not yield significant effects.
+Therefore, we performed tracking with fixed interval numbers for events and conducted feature-based VO for every n-event arrival.

 Fig. 2.
-The next state of event potential is easily computed by summation of decayed Ve(t) and new events.
-Since we have defined decay as exponential function, event potential at specific time could be obtained just by multiplying a constant value e−τt and adding newly arrived events.
+The next state of an event potential is easily computed by summing the decayed Ve(t) and the new events.
+As we defined decay as an exponential function, it is possible to obtain the event potential at a specific time by simply multiplying a constant value e−τt and adding newly arrived events.
 In our setting, we used τ = 30.

 Fig. 3.
-Event potential (Ve) could be obtained for every event timestamps or after specific number of events.
-To limit the searching area of feature tracking, n = 6000 was used in our case.
+Event potential (Ve) can be obtained for every event timestamp or after a specific number of events.
+In order to limit the search area for feature tracking, n = 6000 was used in our case.

-Algorithm 1: Event driven tracking and pose estimation
+Algorithm 1: Event-driven tracking and pose estimation